jamietre/CsQuery/README.md

 `Elements` is important because of strong typing in C# vs. Javascript.
 The default enumerator exposes interface `IDomObject`, an interface common to all node types.
 As such it has very few standard DOM node methods.
 Most of the time, you only care about element nodes; this method provides the results in that cast.

+Another thing that you do a lot in jQuery is this:

+    var jqObject = $(domElement);

+That is, you wrap a single DOM element in a jQuery object so you can use jQuery methods to manipulate it.
+Without the "default method" concept in C#, you'd be looking at:

+    var csqObject = CQ.Create(domElement);

+That felt a bit to wordy for something that you do a lot, so there is a `Csq()` method on DOM elements that does the same thing:

+    var csqObject = domElement.Csq();

+    bool visible = domElement.Csq().Is(":visible");

+This, by the way, is the only dependency external dependency that the DOM model has.

 ##### Utility Methods